Angela Lansbury: Final years: 2003–2022

 In the years following Murder, She Wrote, Lansbury was increasingly preoccupied by her husband's deteriorating health; it was for this reason that she dropped out of being the lead role in the 2001 Kander and Ebb musical The Visit before it opened.
 Peter died in January 2003 of congestive heart failure at the couple's Brentwood home.
 Lansbury felt that after this she would not take on any more major acting roles, perhaps only making cameo appearances.
 Wanting to spend more time in New York City, in 2006 she purchased a $2 million condominium in Manhattan.

-Lansbury appeared in a season six episode of the television show Law and Order: Special Victims Unit, for which she was nominated for an Emmy Award in 2005.
+Lansbury appeared in a season six episode of the television show Law & Order: Special Victims Unit, for which she was nominated for an Emmy Award in 2005.
 She also starred in the 2005 film Nanny McPhee as Aunt Adelaide, later informing an interviewer that working on it "pulled me out of the abyss" after her husband's death.
 Lansbury returned to Broadway after a 23-year absence in Deuce, a play by Terrence McNally that opened at the Music Box Theatre in May 2007 for an 18-week limited run.
 Lansbury received a Tony Award nomination for Best Leading Actress in a Play for her role.
 In March 2009, she returned to Broadway for a revival of Blithe Spirit at the Shubert Theatre, where she took on the role of Madame Arcati.
 This appearance earned her the Tony Award for Best Featured Actress in a Play; this was her fifth Tony Award, tying her with the previous record holder for the number of Tony Awards, Julie Harris.
 From December 2009 to June 2010, Lansbury then starred as Madame Armfeldt in a Broadway revival of A Little Night Music at the Walter Kerr Theatre.
 The role earned her a seventh Tony Award nomination.
 In May 2010, she was awarded an honorary doctoral degree from Manhattan School of Music.
 She then appeared in the 2011 film Mr. Popper's Penguins, opposite Jim Carrey.